vedikaS-byte/vedikaS-byte/README.md

 # Welcome To My Repository!

-I am currently a Master of Environmental Data Science (MEDS) student at the Bren School of Environmental Science and Management, UC Santa Barbara.
-I am passionate about utilizing data science to help clients understand their emissions, as well as develop reductions strategies.
+I’ve always been drawn to nature.
+Growing up in Arizona and Texas, and now living in California, I’ve experienced a wide range of climates and landscapes that have shaped my appreciation for the natural world.
+With a deep familial connection to the ocean, I’m especially motivated to better understand and protect the environments we depend on.
+This curiosity ultimately led me to pursue environmental science and explore data-driven approaches to sustainability, especially in reducing greenhouse gas emissions.

- **I will be developing my GitHub throughout the year as I work towards my Master of Environmental Data Science.
+ **I am currently a Master of Environmental Data Science (MEDS) student at the Bren School of Environmental Science and Management, UC Santa Barbara.
+I will be developing my GitHub throughout the year as I work towards my Master of Environmental Data Science.
 Apologies for the messiness!**

 - 👋 Hi, I’m @vedikaS-byte
 - 👀 I’m interested in data science and its role in climate and sustainability!